 Pharmacies are recognizing the power of their data, according to Retail Management Solutions’ Mike Gross, who noted an uptrend in stores wanting ways to track and understand their business better so that they can determine areas of the store where they need to invest and areas they need to limit.

 Communications technologies that could be better used range from text messages and email reaching out to patients’ mobile technology for refills, notifications, and patient interactions to one-to-one personalized communication that increases engagement and can help improve adherence.
-Another tool mentioned was digital faxing, mentioned specifically in the context of managing reorders in the long-term care pharmacy.
+Another tool mentioned was digital faxing, mentioned specifically in of managing reorders in the long-term care pharmacy.
 As Manchac’s Monroe Milton sees it, there should be no human interaction needed for typical LTC refills.

 There’s also untapped potential in automation for filling, verification of compliance packaging, and inventory management.
 According to Kirby Lester’s Christopher Thomsen, automation drives safety but pharmacy ownership needs to be willing to enforce the protocols and safeguards that automation offers to prevent errors.